Kaveh Farrokh: Authored

 His first book, Sassanian Elite Cavalry AD 224 - 642, was published in 2005 by Osprey Publishing.

 His second book, Shadows in the Desert: Ancient Persia at War, was published in 2007 by Osprey Publishing.
 In its foreword, Richard N. Frye, the Aga Khan Professor Emeritus of Iranian Studies at Harvard University praises the author for giving "the Persian side of the picture as opposed to the Greek and Roman viewpoint which has long dominated our understanding of these wars", describing Farrokh's approach as "refreshing".
 The book was criticized by Jona Lendering in Bryn Mawr Classical Review, who has written that it contained factual errors and ignored recent scholarship.
 Lendering's review was disputed in a later issue of Bryn Mawr Classical Review.
 Citing Lendering, Pierre Briant and Amélie Kuhrt agree that recent advances in Achaemenid historiography are not always correctly evaluated and taken fully into account.
 They also criticize excessively aggressive responses by others to Lendering's review stating that such polemical exchange gives a distorted, even caricatured image of the state of Achaemenid history today.

 His third book, Iran at War: 1500 - 1988, was published in 2011 by Osprey Publishing and covered Iranian military history from the Safavid Empire to the Iran-Iraq War.

 His fourth book, The Armies of Ancient Persia: The Sassanians, was published in 2017 by the Pen & Sword Military imprint of Pen and Sword Books.

 Co-authored

 A Synopsis of Sasanian Military Organization and Combat Units, co-authored with Gholamreza Karamian and Katarzyna Maksymiuk, was published in 2018 by Archeobooks of Krakow, Poland as well as the publishing house of Siedlce University of Natural Sciences and Humanities.

 The Siege of Amida (359 CE), co-authored with Javier Sánchez-Gracia and Katarzyna Maksymiuk, was also published in 2018 by Archeobooks as well as the publishing house of Siedlce University of Natural Sciences and Humanities.

-Chapter

 Select bibliography

 Farrokh's works have appeared and been translated into a number of languages including Spanish, Persian, Russian, German, and Polish.